completium/vscode-archetype/README.md

 # Archetype support for Visual Studio code

-Archetype is a Tezos smart contract development solution dedicated to contract quality insurance, this extension provides:
+Archetype is a domain-specific language (DSL) to develop smart contracts on the Tezos blockchain, with a specific focus on contract security, this extension provides:

 ##  Quick start
 ### Install archetype compiler